imaination/AIResearch/README.md

 From models/research, run: \
 sudo python setup.py install #this formally installs the object_detection library

-Step 2.
-Check if installation is complete \
+Step 3.
+Check if installation is complete. \

 Go to models/research/object_detection and open jupyter notebook. \
 Run all object_detection_tutorial.ipynb, you should get a pic of dogs, people, and kites with boxes. \

-Step 3.
+Step 4.
 Set up image files, xxx_label_map.pbtxt, and create_xxx_tf_record.py

 Instruction found in models/research/object_detection/g3doc/using_your_own_dataset.md